-As mentioned earlier, cabins are already rife with wood, so it’s important to think out of the box with your furniture.
+As mentioned earlier, cabins are already rife with wood, so it’s important to think outside of the box with your furniture.
 The wood-on-wood look, especially if it’s the same style and color, can look a bit tacky.
 If possible, get more simple furniture that’s made of steel, fabric, sideboard, or some other material.

 If you can’t avoid wood furniture and fixtures, repaint them a different color from the color of your cabin walls.
 White, gray, or any super-light colors can all work great.

 This is easier said than done, but avoiding clutter in a cabin bedroom is key to making it feel fresh and cozy, rather than drab and kitschy.
 We all struggle with this on a daily basis, yet there are ways to make sure your belongings don’t detract from the vibe you want for your bedroom.

 The solution to clutter is smart storage.
 There are so many innovative ways to store your stuff.
 For a cabin bedroom, we suggest hanging some floating cube bookshelves on the wall.
 We also suggest a cornered desk with plenty of drawer space to hide any clutter.

 Decorating a cabin bedroom is full of potential for creating a warm and cozy space.
 However, there are pitfalls to avoid and ways to beautifully transform this woodsy space.
 When putting a cabin bedroom together, it’s easy to get excited about the rustic aesthetic that many of us love so much.
 But it’s best not to go overboard if you don’t want your room to end up looking kitschy.